-Information in the menus below was updated in October 2019.
-To contribute information that may be of interest to others in your country, please contact your country’s hosts: Christopher Kearney (firstname.lastname@example.org), Brian Chu (BrianChu@rci.rutgers.edu), Carolyn Gentle-Genitty (email@example.com), or Jake Brosius (Jake.Brosius@indy.gov).
-As the International Network for School Attendance grows, materials will be added to your country’s webpage.
+Information in the menus below was updated in February 2020.
+To contribute information that may be of interest to others in your country, please contact your country’s hosts: Christopher Kearney (email@example.com), Brian Chu (BrianChu@rci.rutgers.edu), Carolyn Gentle-Genitty (firstname.lastname@example.org), or Jake Brosius (Jake.Brosius@indy.gov).

 People, groups, and organizations